-The Charter will be made available on the Council's website, in local libraries and at Planning Services, Cunninghame House, Irvine KA12 8EE.
+The Charter will be made available on the Council's website and by appointment at Planning Services, Cunninghame House, Irvine KA12 8EE.

 3. Identifying possible breaches of planning control

 Planning enforcement has two main issues -

 - 1. To establish whether a breach has taken place, and - 2.
 Whether it is expedient or appropriate to take enforcement action.